vivekagr/AWS-SAA-C02-Course/README.md

       - Great for **disaster recovery**
       - not for extensions
     - Gateway **Cache**
+      - good for data centre extension into AWS
       - **DATA IS STORED IN AWS PRIMARLY, ONLY FREQUENTLY ACCESSED DATA IS DOWNLOADED INTO THE APPLIANCE !!!**
       - designed for extensions into AWS when our capacity is limited
       - Backup to S3-backed volumes and EBS Snapshots